PROGRAM / WORKSHOPS

 WORKSHOPS

-Workshop 1: Twistronics, Moiré Physics and Topological Phenomena
+Workshop 1: Twistronics, Moiré Superlattices, Topological States, and Photonic Phenomena in 2D Materials

 This workshop will focus on the progress of the chemical approaches towards graphene and related 2D materials.
 Top-down chemical exfoliation and bottom-up growth and synthesis of GRMs, as well as the chemical functionalization of GRMs with covalent and non-covalent approaches leading to tunable properties will be presented.
 Other topics including hierarchical hybrid structures, polymer composites, solution processing, electrocatalysis & photocatalysis, functional foams, membranes and coatings of GRMs will be also presented.